×

 We asked people living in La Paloma to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to La Paloma, you should pack a variety of clothing suitable for a temperate climate, including both lightweight clothing for the warmer months and warmer clothing for the cooler months.
 Don't forget to pack a good quality rain jacket and umbrella, as it can get quite rainy.
 Pack your essential documents such as passport, visa documents, driver's license, medical records, and insurance papers.
 Also, bring any necessary prescription medications along with the prescription itself.
 Pack your electronics like your laptop, smartphone, and chargers.
 An international adapter might also be necessary as Uruguay uses Type C, F, and L plugs.
 If you're planning on cooking, you might want to pack some of your favorite non-perishable food items that may not be available in Uruguay.
 Don't forget personal hygiene items, although most of these can be purchased there.
 Pack some books or other forms of entertainment for your downtime.
 If you have space, consider packing some home comforts like photos or small mementos to make your new place feel more like home.
-Lastly, pack some basic Spanish language books or a dictionary if you're not already fluent, as this is the main language spoken in Uruguay," remarked one expat who made the move to La Paloma.
+Lastly, pack some basic Spanish language books or a dictionary if you're not already fluent, as this is the main language spoken in Uruguay," said one expat in La Paloma.

 What cultural faux pas should I try to avoid making in La Paloma?